shamskv/EZVIDIA/README.md

 ### How to use
 After configuring all the desired configurations, the tool allows you to create a batch file for each configuration.
 Running this batch file simply calls the tool with the desired configuration as an argument, applying it instantly.
 You can create a shortcut to each batch file and place it in your start menu/desktop.

+You can find the latest executable in the Releases part of this repository.

 ## Overview
 The tool uses two main concepts: _preset_ and _configuration_.
 A _configuration_ is an arrangement of _presets_ at specific positions.